Now offering digital badges in athletic training

-Upon graduation from ATSU's program, a DAT student will have earned a total of 28 digital badges, 5 of which will be at the micro-credential level.
-A MSAT student will have earned a total of 13 digital badges, 2 of which will be at the micro-credential level.
-Those who pursue a graduate certificate for a micro-credential will earn a total of 5 digital badges.
+Upon graduation from ATSU's program, a DAT student will have earned a total of 28 digital badges, five of which will be at the micro-credential level.
+A MSAT student will have earned a total of 13 digital badges, two of which will be at the micro-credential level.
+Those who pursue a graduate certificate for a micro-credential will earn a total of five digital badges.

 Why should I get a digital badge?